-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Unidentified Group: (Chanting in foreign language)

-And, Thomas, why don't you describe yesterday's protests - the size and the scope of them?
+BLOCK: And, Thomas, why don't you describe yesterday's protests - the size and the scope of them?

 THOMAS ERDBRINK: Those people gathered along Tehran's central boulevard, the Enghelab Revolution Street, where they tried to basically pass a route from an eastern square all the way to a square in the western part of town.
 And all along that route, there were many, many people and many skirmishes also with security forces.

 BLOCK: And from what you've been able to tell, how did the government respond?
 How much of a crackdown was there?

 ERDBRINK: What witnesses told me was that people attacked members of the Basij, and today, authorities said that at least one of those Basijs has died.

 BLOCK: The opposition leaders, whom you mentioned, Thomas, Mousavi and Karroubi, they've been put under house arrest.
 Is that correct?

 ERDBRINK: What is happening now is that after Monday's protests, Iran's supreme leader, Ayatollah Ali Khamenei, who has publicly said that he wants to give the opposition leaders a chance to return in the warm embrace of the system and now has to make a decision whether these opposition leaders will be arrested, which might spark new protests, or whether they can remain under a sort of house arrest, which might make Iran's leaders not give a very clear signal to their supporters.
 So that's a very tough decision that's upcoming now.

 BLOCK: Thomas, you saw these big demonstrations in Tehran yesterday.
 It sounds like a pretty quiet day there today.
 Is there a sense in Tehran that these protests will build, that you'll see waves of demonstrations, as you saw back in 2009?

 ERDBRINK: No. I actually don't expect to see a wave of protests.
 Now, we mustn't forget it could be - if, for instance, the opposition leaders are arrested in the coming week, that that will lead to new protests, but for now, no new dates have been planned.

-Thomas, thanks very much.
+BLOCK: Thomas, thanks very much.

 ERDBRINK: Thank you.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.